ssugar/senseHCMC-ELK/README.md

   /usr/share/nginx/www/kibana/app/dashboards/default.json

 ###Testing Script###
-  This will send a json string over UDP with random data for 6 sensors into Logstash.
+  This will send a json formatted string over UDP with six random data points, one for each of the six testing sensors, into Logstash.
+Cron job below will run this script once every minute.

   Copy the sendData.py file available in this project at: [testing/sendData.py](testing/sendData.py) to the server, then create a cronjob replacing /path/to/sendData.py with your path:

     crontab -l | { cat; echo "* * * * * python /path/to/sendData.py"; } | crontab -
+  This testing script could be be easily modified to run from a different machine, use a different port, or even a different protocol.